 The Herbert F. Hahn Junior Faculty Fellowship encourages young, experienced teachers to stay in teaching.
 Dedicated to the memory of master teacher Herbert F. Hahn, the Fellowship provides an annual award for up to three years to two faculty members with five to 15 years of teaching experience in recognition of good teaching, the successful performance of multiple extracurricular responsibilities, and other informal efforts with Pingry students.
 The intent of the award is to not only reward good teaching, but also to recognize those teachers who best personify the Pingry philosophy.

-The Hahn award was most recently presented to Jennifer Mack-Watkins and Graham Touhey.
+The Hahn award was most recently presented to Davidson Barr and Jeffrey Patten.

 During his Pingry career from 1944 to 1981, Dr. Hahn taught English, philosophy, and religion and authored the book The Beginning of Wisdom, the history of Pingry’s first 100 years, published in 1961.
 In 1971, he received the Princeton Prize for Distinguished Secondary School Teaching in New Jersey.
 Dr. Hahn was known for his ability to convey authority through a calm demeanor, and for making students aware of subtleties in the texts they studied.